Phala-Network/phat-offchain-rollup/ink/crates/phat_rollup_anchor_ink/README.md

 ```bash
 cargo build
 ```
-## Run the unit tests
+## Run the integration tests

-To run the unit tests:
+To run the integration tests:

 ```bash
 cargo test